 As you know, The Chalkboard is ‘a guide to living well’.
-By definition, that lifestyle includes chocolate and wine.
+By definition, that lifestyle includes (dark) chocolate and (organic) wine.
 And Cameron Diaz is with us on that.

 Wine and chocolate are innately natural foods and both have their place in a healthy lifestyle.
 The key is in knowing how to shop for products that are both clean and high-quality.
 Honestly, the same could be said for almost everything under the sun pertaining to health and wellness.